Who Is Matt Lauer’s Accuser? Rumors Spread After ‘Today’ Show Host’s Firing, Clues About Identity Emerge

 — People (@people) November 29, 2017

 The reports sparked some backlash against Matt Lauer’s still anonymous accuser, with many people on social media saying she should be identified and lamenting that Lauer was fired without a chance to defend himself.
-But those details remained unclear on Monday, with no clear reports yet on exactly what Lauer was accused of or whether he had a chance to defend the allegations.
+But those details remained unclear on Monday, with no clear reports yet on exactly what Lauer was accused of or whether he had a chance to defend himself against the allegations.

 But others praised Matt Lauer’s accuser, noting the courage it would take to come forward with an accusation against one of the most powerful men at the network.